What is digital rights management (DRM)?

 The amount of digital assets that organizations of all sizes have to manage is more overwhelming than ever.
 Let’s take a closer look at how businesses can manage who uses which assets to improve content workflows, protect intellectual property, and safeguard consumer interests — to maximize the ROI they get from their libraries of content.
 This post will cover:

 - What is digital rights management and why it matters

 What is digital rights management?

-DRM protects intellectual property according to relevant copyright laws in order to protect both content owners and corporations as they distribute and create content across the Internet.
+Digital rights management (DRM) refers to all the processes, policies, and technologies that organizations use to control how digital content creators use and share digital assets.
+DRM protects intellectual property according to relevant copyright laws to protect both content owners and corporations as they distribute and create content across the internet.

 An essential part of DRM is digital asset management (DAM) — the methods by which a business organizes, stores, retrieves, and shares content in its asset library.
 Digital assets are typically associated with a license that defines terms and duration of use.

 Why is digital rights management important for your business strategy?